What You Should Know Before Buying a Coffee Maker

 Pods, in general, are more expensive than buying bags of pre-ground coffee and using coffee filters.
 You are also somewhat limited by the types of coffee you can buy as pods are usually not interchangeable between different brands.

-Pictured to the Right: Sboly Single Serve Coffee Maker.
+Pictured to the Right: Hamilton Beach Flexbrew Coffee Maker

 A True Classic Method

 The coffee is placed in a container above the water.
 The water is heated to a boil, forcing it up through a cylinder until it is covering the grounds.
 The resulting brew drips down into the bottom of the pot.
 These coffee makers are great for making four to six cups of coffee.
 They come in both, electric and stove top varieties.
 The stove top versions are quite popular with campers.